chriskirknielsen/dotcom-2024/src/content/posts/2026/2026-01-19-no-ai-icon-for-humans/index.md

 {{ svg 'no-ai', { width: 320, height: 320, title: 'no A.I.' } }}
 {{ /gallery }}

 It goes without saying I made it myself (ironically enough, in a programme whose initials are… A.I.).
 And if you want to use it?
 Feel free to do so!
-I made the footer icon into a link so you can download it with a simple click, or you can use [this link to the symbol’s SVG file](/assets/img/no-ai.svg) as well.
+I made the 88&times;31 “No-A.I.” button in the footer into a link so you can download it with a simple click, or you can use [this link to the symbol’s SVG file](/assets/img/no-ai.svg) as well.

 ## Other icons and badges
 You can find other icons and badges around the internet, here are a few: